MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 * [Cost optimization design principles](../cost-optimization/principles.md).
 * How pricing and cost management work in Azure Stack HCI compared to
-* If you are running Azure Stack HCI on-premises or at the edge, [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) can also be used to further reduce costs when running containerized applications in those scenarios.
-* ESU for workloads
+* Azure Stack HCI is priced on a per physical core basis on your on-premises servers.
+If you are a Windows Server Datacenter customer with active Software Assurance, you may also choose to exchange core licenses to activate Azure Hybrid Benefit, which waives the Azure Stack HCI host service fee and Windows Server subscription.
+Review [Azure Hybrid Benefit](/windows-server/get-started/azure-hybrid-benefit) for more information.

 When discussing cost optimization with Azure Stack HCI, it's important to distinguish between *cost of cluster resources* and *cost of workload resources*.
 Cluster resources are a shared responsibility between the cluster admin and their resource provider, while workload resources are the domain of a developer.
 Azure Stack HCI has considerations and recommendations for both of these roles.